 Sean Fortune, a running coach in New York City, says the men's version of this shoe is his go-to for daily runs.
 "It's a great all-purpose shoe that many of my running buddies use and that I recommend to all of the runners I coach," he explains.
 It features a secure fit meant to prevent injuries and a foam midsole that is said to provide support for all three phases of your stride.

 Best running shoes for high arches

-The extra cushioning in this shoe can be super helpful for those with high arches, Levine said.
+The extra cushioning in this shoe can be super helpful for those with high arches, Levine says.
 It has a fair amount of stabilization for your foot and ankle, which is important if your feet tend to roll inwards.

 Brooks is known for its running shoes, which is why it's not surprising that Cunha recommends this colorful pair.
 Reviewers say they appreciate how comfortable and supportive they are.

 You'll love how good these shoes look with your go-to activewear, thanks to the leather and suede accents, and your feet will love how they feel.
-The soft material is great for anyone prone to blisters, Levine said.
+The soft material is great for anyone prone to blisters, Levine says.